Exponential Backoff with RabbitMQ

 Given these issues we were facing, having an exponential backoff strategy was the logical solution.
-We would not overload other services, and for intermittent failures, the messages would be automatically retried, avoiding the need for a manual intervention when this is not necessary.
+We would not overload other services, and for intermittent failures, the messages would be automatically retried, avoiding the need for manual intervention when this is not necessary.
 Implementing this strategy, though, was not as straightforward as we thought.

 Once you understand how RabbitMQ handles time to live (TTL) and dead-letter exchanges, the implementation is straightforward: